Have you wanted to optimize your paid search campaigns?

 Also, it depends on how your current campaigns are working.

-For example, are your ad campaigns getting many clicks with a high CTR but only a handful of conversions?
+For example, are your ad campaigns getting many clicks with a high click through rate (CTR) but only a handful of conversions?

 Then it may be wise to review search queries to see how relevant they are.